GoogleCloudPlatform/data-migration-tool/docs/installation/README.md

 8. If you intend to migrate tables over to BQ dataset other than dmt-teradata-dataset, please ensure this dataset is manually created and is provided in the config files later  (create tables from DDLs)

-9.  **(Mandatory for teradata ddl extraction)** Teradata ddl extraction requires teradata jdbc jar.
-Upload the jdbc jar file to your GCS config bucket under the `software/teradata` folder as shown below:
+9.  **(Mandatory for Teradata DDL Extraction)** Teradata DDL extraction requires Teradata JDBC JAR.
+Upload the JDBC JAR file to your GCS config bucket under the `software/teradata` folder as shown below:

-      1) Download the jar from teradata downloads: 	[https://downloads.teradata.com/download/connectivity/jdbc-driver](https://downloads.teradata.com/download/connectivity/jdbc-driver)
+      1) Download the JAR from teradata downloads: 	[https://downloads.teradata.com/download/connectivity/jdbc-driver](https://downloads.teradata.com/download/connectivity/jdbc-driver)

-      2) Upload the jar to your GCS config bucket and ensure that the jar file name exactly matches `terajdbc4.jar`. \
+      2) Upload the JAR to your GCS config bucket and ensure that the file name is exactly `terajdbc4.jar`. \
       Make sure the file is placed in the `software/teradata` path \
       (e.g. `gs://YOUR_DMT_CONFIG_BUCKET/software/teradata/terajdbc4.jar`)